microsoft/torchgeo/docs/user/contributing.rst

 Tutorials
 ---------

-TorchGeo has a number of tutorials included in the documentation that can be run in `Google Colab <https://colab.research.google.com/>`_.
+TorchGeo has a number of tutorials included in the documentation that can be run in `Lightning Studios <https://lightning.ai/studios>`_ and `Google Colab <https://colab.research.google.com/>`_.
 These Jupyter notebooks are tested before each release to make sure that they still run properly.
 To test these locally, install `pytest <https://docs.pytest.org/en/stable/>`_ and `nbmake <https://github.com/treebeardtech/nbmake>`_ and run:

 .. code-block:: console